Feerojkumar/ArthrexAR_Assignment/README.md

 ## Approach - Project interactive art with particles which inherit image characteristics.

 There are various approaches we can follow in order to create the particles which inherit image charachterstics.
-For Example, create particles using
+For Example, create particles using below techniques and reuse that as a prefab.

 - Particle effects with Texture sheet animation technique ,